rostro36/Notes/Multimodal VAE/neural_relational_inference.md

 # [Neural Relational Inference for Interacting Systems](https://arxiv.org/abs/1802.04687)
 ## Introduction
-Often a system consists of multiple entities that depend on each other, like a player in a football game that moves according to the other players around him.
+Often, a system consists of multiple entities that depend on each other, like a player in a football game that moves according to the other players around him.

 These systems can be *implicitly* modelled with a graph and then embedded using *graph neural networks* (GNNs), that send messages over the graph.